Mohamedemad4/ddd-es-presentation-slides/presentation.md

 ---
 # (The write side): Evolution function and The decider

+- Decider looks at the command and the given system state and decides what the next "fact(s)" are going to be.
 - For each "entity/service" you are familiar with "service->repository->database"
 - Here we define an "aggregate" Each aggregate has it's evolution function that determines it's state from previous events.
 - Right now you can think of an aggregate as an entity.